rocktronica/shopdocs/docs/modulation.md

 AM radio uses, you guessed it!, amplitude modulation and FM uses frequency.

 (The reason we can't hear these waves without a radio is because the carrier frequencies are well beyond our audible spectrum.
-It would be like hearing infrared or the microwaves that heat up our leftoveres.)
+It would be like hearing infrared or the microwaves that heat up our leftovers.)

 When you tune a radio to your favorite station, it's filtering to the carrier frequency.
 It then demodulates the message from the carrier from and sends it to an amp to drive a speaker.